youralien/nus-nn/hw3_report.md

 Instead of using the MNIST.mat file, I used the full MNIST dataset, with 60000 training examples and 10000 test examples.
 While my training process might have randomly selected a more diverse set of numbers, my model is more thoroughly evaluated on a larger test set.

 ## Q3 a)
+After training, the label of each particular neuron in the SOM was determined by the label of the input vector in the training set which is closest to that particular neuron.
+Instead of taking the label, I reshaped the input vector into its original `28x28` image, showing exactly what the closest example to the neuron in the training set looks like.
+The results of this visualization is exciting, because we can see that the 8 digits cluster on the map quite well.
+Different rotations and skews of `0`'s are found in the top right hand corner, while similar variations in `1`'s are found in the bottom left hand corner.

 ![10 x 10 Self Organizing Map Lattice, closest training image visualized](mnist/nearest_example_inverted.png)

 ## Q3 b)
+The weight values visualized illuminates a lot about the prototypical digit examples, as well as the structure of the SOM.
+On the very bottom, we can see the threshold between a digit that looks like a slanted `1` vs a `2`.
+These weights during the training process were updated with very similar values as they are located in a similar neighborhood.
+The reason one weight looks more like a `1` vs a `2` is the surrounding neighbors which lie on the opposite side of one another.

+In addition, I visualize the weights of a `25x25` SOM lattice, which captures even more of the nuances between different variations of hand written digits.
+These nuances are helpful later when we discuss the improvement in recognition accuracy between the `10x10` vs `25x25` SOM.

 ![10 x 10 Self Organizing Map Lattice, weight values visualized](mnist/weights_inverted.png)